Santiago Salinas is a student at The College of New Jersey pursuing a degree in Public Health, Psychology and Social Justice.

 What makes Steven Universe such a revolutionary cartoon is the show's portrayal of homosexuality and LGBTQ+ individuals.
 In the series, we see many romances blossom between the main characters.
 Most of these relationships are between two individuals of the same sex or identify their relationship as part of the LGBTQ+ community.

-One relationship we see is the relationship with Garnet's two halves, Ruby and Sapphire.
+One relationship we see is the relationship between Garnet's two halves, Ruby and Sapphire.
 Garnet is a fusion, a type of gem that is composed of two or more gems through a synchronized ritual.
 While all fusions are temporary, Ruby and Sapphire are able to stay fused as Garnet forever because of their strong love for each other.
 While the gems are genderless, Ruby and Sapphire are referred to with the pronouns she/her.
-As a result, this makes them a lesbian couple and Garnet is their love given form.
-Sugar's purpose in creating Garnet this way is to show to kids that love is without rules and it can turn into something as beautiful as Garnet when given time and with the right person.
+As a result, this makes them a lesbian couple, and Garnet is their love-given form.
+Sugar's purpose in creating Garnet this way is to show kids that love is without rules and can turn into something as beautiful as Garnet when given time and with the right person.